-In fact, running a business involves more risks, failure, work and worry.
-When passion is the only foundation for a business, there is a clear weakness and reason for concern.
-The truth is, Elon is explaining here that many founders or entrepreneurs have the wrong mentality when they start a business and end up miserable when they grow frustrated and fail to achieve what they set out to do.
+In fact, running a business involves more risks, failure, work, and worry.
+When passion is the only foundation for a business, there is a clear weakness and a reason for concern.
+As Musk explains here, many founders or entrepreneurs have the wrong mentality when they start a business and end up miserable when they grow frustrated and fail to achieve what they set out to do.

-Takeaway – Start a business for practical reasons and leave emotions to one side.
+Takeaway – Start a business for practical reasons and leave emotions to the side.

-Elon may be hugely successful now but his road to this point was anything but smooth.
-However, since a very young age, Musk was convinced that the hardest thing about life is deciding what questions he should ask.
+Musk may be hugely successful now but his road to this point was anything but smooth.
+However, from a very young age, Musk was convinced that the hardest thing about life was deciding what questions he should ask.
 From experience, he believes that knowing these questions is the real secret to whatever comes next.

-It’s quite an unorthodox piece of advice but if you look at any of the great leaders in technology over the past few decades.
-It’s clear that they have this way of thinking in common.
-In other words, the likes of Steve Jobs, Jeff Bezos or Elon Musk ask different questions than most people and hence they end up with different, more interesting ideas – like Space X or Tesla!
+It’s quite an unorthodox piece of advice but if you look at any of the great leaders in technology over the past few decades, it’s clear that they share this perspective.
+In other words, the likes of Steve Jobs, Jeff Bezos, or Elon Musk ask different questions than most people and hence they end up with different, more interesting ideas – like Space X or Tesla!

 Takeaway – Think differently.

 The pandemic provides a valuable opportunity for entrepreneurs to pick up new knowledge and skills.
-Investing time in learning more about to grow one’s business will be worthwhile when the business is fully operational again.
+Investing time in learning more about growing one’s business will be worthwhile when the business is fully operational again.